bup/bup/README.md

     ...
     ```

- - Initialize the default BUP_DIR (~/.bup -- you can choose another by
+ - Initialize the default bup repository (~/.bup -- you can choose
-   either specifying `bup -d DIR ...` or setting the `BUP_DIR`
+   another by either specifying `bup -d DIR ...` or setting the
-   environment variable for a command):
+   `BUP_DIR` environment variable for a command):

     ```sh
     bup init